ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 ### Editor Permissions

 The **Grant editor permission** button opens a drawer from the right side of the screen with a dropdown menu and three switch toggles that configure Project-specific permissions for individual users.
-These permissions give users the ability to view or edit specific Projects in ways they wouldn't otherwise be able to.
+These “scoped” permissions give users the ability to view or edit specific Projects in ways they wouldn't otherwise be able to with their existing [user role](../backend/users.md#user-roles).

 The **Select User** dropdown lists all of the instances Users.
 The dropdown functions as both a search bar and drowpdown list to more easily find specific Users.
 Whichever User is selected will be granted permissions to the project based on which of the following toggles are activated.